sergey-untilov/simpledate/readme.md

 SimpleDate for C++
 ==================

-SimpleDate is a small C++ library that gives you a simple implementation of Date type in readable format - YYYYMMDD.
+SimpleDate is a small C++ library that gives you an implementation of Date type in readable format - YYYYMMDD.

 It's important when you need to see dates in a debugger without extra converting, logging, printing, etc.

 It uses unsigned long to store a date.
 For example, date 26 January 1980 be stored in a number 19800126.

 Relational and arithmetic operators have been overloaded and you can compare and assign values using standard operators (= == != >= <= ++ -- += -=).

 There are some extra methods for date manipulating, like begin or end of a month, begin or end of a quarter,  begin or end of a year.

 Examples of usage
 -----------------